subframe7536/vscode-custom-ui-style/README.md

 > This extension works by editting the VSCode's css and js files.
 >
 > ~~So, a warning appears while the first time to install or VSCode update.
 You can click the [never show again] to avoid it.~~
-> From V0.4.0, the warning will no longer prompt. #11
+> From V0.4.0, the warning will no longer prompt after fully restart. #11

 ## Features